 - Tap on counter to remove air bubbles - this batter seems to hold air bubbles easily, maybe it's my mixer.

-Bake for 60 minutes to possible 75 minutes or until a test comes out clean.
-To avoid the top browning, cut a rectangle of parchment paper and put it on the top of the cake at about 45 minutes.
+Bake for 40 - 50 minutes to possible 60 minutes but start checking at 35 minutes.
+Bake until a test comes out clean.
+To avoid the top browning, cut a rectangle of parchment paper and put it on the top of the cake at about 35 minutes.

 Let cool 15 minutes before attempting to remove them from the pan.